 A combination of laboratory investigations and field trips is used to introduce students to the scientific method and experimental design, demonstrate basic ecological principles, and familiarize students with local resources.
-PRE- or COREQUISITE(S): BIOL 105 Assessment Level(s): ENGL 101/ENGL 101A, MATH 050, READ 120.
+A combination of BIOL 105 and BIOL 106 must be taken to satisfy the NSLD General Education requirement.
+PRE- or COREQUISITE(S): BIOL 105 Assessment Level(s): ENGL 101/ENGL 011, MATH 050, READ 120.
 Three hours laboratory each week.
 Formerly BI 105B.